 You can find an example of a copyright notice for a blog here.
 If you don’t have a creative copyright notice on your site, a lot of people will think that means they’re allowed to share your content freely without consequence, even if you don’t want them to.

-Online Security to Protect Your Blog
+Online Security To Protect Your Blog Content From Copying

 Cyber-security attacks are big news at the moment and a lot of companies are falling prey to them.
 Everybody knows that online security is important for big companies, but a lot of bloggers don’t realize that it’s just as important for them as well.